 Also keep in mind that buses from the airport to other nearby cities stop running around 10 PM, and you may need up to an hour to get through immigration and customs, depending on how busy they are.

 If you don’t mind sleeping on the plane, the best time to arrive is between 6 and 7 AM.
 You can take public transportation and beat Mexico City’s insane rush hour traffic, which really gets heavy after 7.
 Another good time to arrive is between 10 AM and 1 PM.
 You’ll miss rush hour when traveling into the city, and you’ll get to your hotel just in time for check-in.

 If you arrive in the morning, make sure your hotel doesn’t charge for an early check-in.
 Check-in for most hotels is around 2 PM, but if the room is ready they’ll probably let you in early.
 If not, then leave your bags behind the front desk and go out for a long breakfast.

 A second consideration when planning your flights is whether you’ll transfer in Mexico City for another destination in Mexico.
 You’ll clear immigration and also customs there before you fly to your next destination.
-This could take 10 minutes or an hour—or even longer on a busy Mexican holiday.
+This could take 30 minutes or several hours—or even longer on a busy Mexican holiday.
 Make sure you have enough time between flights.

 There are two terminals at the Mexico City Airport, and depending on how busy it is, getting from one to the other could take around 30 minutes.
 They are too far apart to walk—you take a little train between them.